💰 Finance

 Quick Answer

-A zero-based budget means your income minus expenses equals zero.
-You assign every dollar a job—bills, savings, debt, or fun—so nothing slips through.
-It's simple: plan, track, adjust.
+A zero-based budget means your income minus expenses equals zero each month.
+You assign every dollar a specific purpose — bills, savings, debt, or fun.
+No dollar is left unassigned.
+This forces intentional spending and eliminates guesswork.

 🔍 Why This Happens